A masterpiece of deception.

 A few feet to the left of the gravestone, and up on the wall above it, sits Shakespeare’s monument.
 An equally cryptic text greets the viewer but at least this has his name on it.
 Kind of.
 It’s still SHAK SPEARE with no ‘e’ to soften the ‘ak’ in the first syllable.

-Its message is a veritable mine-field of clues and again we don’t want to spoil the fun of THE GAME by giving them away prematurely.
-But we can tell you that one outstanding feature of this puzzle is that each part is a self-contained unit.
+Its message is a veritable mine-field of clues and I don’t want to spoil the fun of finding them yourselves if you play the Game I’ve created in the book: DEE-CODING SHAKESPEARE.
+But I can tell you that one outstanding feature of this puzzle is that each part is a self-contained unit.
 In other words one can solve ciphers in the Gravestone, the Monument, and the Sonnets Dedication independently of one another, which is a nice easy way to get started.
-THE GAME will lead you through the process, step-by-step, in the most efficient order so that you don’t waste time and effort chasing down dead ends.
 However, having solved each of those, all three combined fold into a greater puzzle; a deeper dive down the rabbit hole.
-It’s a trip you won’t want to miss so stay tuned!
+It’s all explained in my new Gaia TV series, SHAKESPEARE DECODED.